mcgooz/Lista_de_Tareas/README.md

 - json to save and load the data in a json file.
 - random to show various messages of encouragement, and farewells.
 - time to allow for a moment to read the notification messages.

+## Uso // Usage

+Con este programa, puedes agregar tareas, marcarlas como completadas y quitarlas.
+Tiene una visualización dinámica en el terminal que actualiza después de cada operación.

+With this program you can add tasks, mark them as complete and remove them.
+It has a dynamic display within the terminal that updates after each operation.